zora-wuw/features/README.md

 Inputs:
 * IP : MongoDB server IP
 * MongoDB-Port
-* Contain-String : filter the collection by the contained string in the name.
+* Contain-String : filter the collection by the contained string in the name
 * Create-Index :
   - If "1", then create index.
   - If "2", it lists the collections that require index.